containers/common/docs/containers.conf.5.md

 The network name of the default CNI network to attach pods to.

+**default_subnet**="10.88.0.0/16"

+The subnet to use for the default CNI network (named above in **default_network**).
+If the default network does not exist, it will be automatically created the first time a tool is run using this subnet.

 **network_config_dir**="/etc/cni/net.d/"

 Path to the directory where CNI configuration files are located.